What 49 CFR Part 40 Is

 - FRA — Federal Railroad Administration · 49 CFR Part 219 · engineers, conductors, dispatchers, signal maintainers

-- PHMSA — Pipeline and Hazardous Materials Safety Administration · 49 CFR Part 199 · pipeline operators, hazmat transport ops personnel
+- PHMSA — Pipeline and Hazardous Materials Safety Administration · 49 CFR Part 199 · employees performing operations, maintenance or emergency‑response functions regulated by 49 CFR parts 192, 193 or 195 and performed on a pipeline or an LNG facility (§199.3)

 - USCG — U.S. Coast Guard · 46 CFR Part 16 · commercial mariners on inspected vessels and certain uninspected commercial vessels